-Something to understand about the tour: This is a self-guided tour.
+Something to understand about the tour: this is a self-guided tour.
 It’s not like a museum tour where you will have a person guiding you through the rooms.
 Essentially what you are doing is experiencing the best parts of the attraction’s queue (the rooms inside Hogwarts Castle) and skipping the green house and the ride at the end.
 Even if you are just going on the tour, you cannot bring strollers in with you.
-But, as I mentioned in book 1, you can bring everything else, including your camera!
+But, as I mentioned on page 1, you can bring everything else, including your camera!

 The third big advantage: castle tour guests get their very own talking portrait room!

 In the regular line the talking portrait room is small and your pushed right through it in about 15 seconds, so you don’t hear practically any of the conversation.
 This is terrible because its the first part of the Forbidden Journey story and it sets the stage for everything else.
 In the “tour only” line, you get a beautiful room full of portraits, and you can listen to the WHOLE conversation.
 (There are actually two varieties of the conversation, if you want to stick around).

 After the talking portrait room the castle tour-only line enters Dumbledore’s Office.
 From this point it winds through the castle’s rooms with the regular line.
 This brings us to the one castle tour-only line disadvantage: Because of how the paths wind through the rooms, the castle tour-only line stays at the far back of the Defense Against the Dark Arts Classroom.
 This means you can’t get very close to Harry, Ron, and Hermione.
 However, like the talking portrait room, you still can stop and enjoy the classroom for all its worth, albeit at a distance.

 Navigating Hogwarts Caste entrance – video